Welcome Students: Ten Tips for Moving to Boston

 3. Properly Dispose of Trash and Recycling

 Follow your building's instructions for proper trash and recycling disposal.
-Our Trash and Recycling Directory lets you know which materials are recyclable and which need special pick-up, and our My Neighborhood service lists trash pick-up days by address.
+Our Household Waste Look-Up lets you know which materials are recyclable and which need special pick-up, and our My Neighborhood service lists trash pick-up days by address.